ShareXin/ShareXin/README.md

 ## Changelog
 #### [0.6.6] - 2018-10-31
 - More testing done
-- Twitter and Mastodon are now using native APIs
 - Removed some strange and unneccesary lines
 - Removed lots of duplicate code
-- Revamped error codes
 - Replaced many if else statements with match statements
 - AppImage script provided
 - General bug fixes